-Dr. Marcos Luna is a Professor of Geography and the Graduate Program Director for the Geo-Information Sciences program at Salem State University.
-His research focus is on environmental justice and applications of Geographic Information Systems (GIS) to the analysis of social and environmental inequities.
-In addition to academic research, Dr. Luna has worked with community groups throughout the greater Boston region on issues ranging from transportation equity to voter outreach and climate change adaptation.
-He teaches undergraduate and graduate courses in GIS, as well as courses on environmental justice, energy and the environment, and weather and climate.
+Dr. Marcos Luna is a Professor of Geography and the Graduate Program Coordinator for the Geo-Information Sciences program at Salem State University.
+His research focus is on environmental justice and applications of Geographic Information Systems (GIS) and data science to the analysis of social and environmental inequities.
+In addition to academic research, Dr. Luna has worked with community groups throughout the greater Boston region on issues ranging from transportation equity to voter outreach to environmental health.
+He teaches undergraduate and graduate courses in GIS, as well as courses on environmental justice, quantitative methods, and energy and the environment.
 He received his Ph.D. in Urban Affairs and Public Policy from the University of Delaware, with a focus on Technology, Environment, and Society.
 He lives in East Boston with his wife and cats.